-Use tax is due on original registration/transfer of vehicles/vessels purchased from someone other than a licensed California dealer, manufacturer, or dismantler (these entities collect tax), unless exempt (eligible family transfers) from payment of use tax or the Board of Equalization (BOE) issues a use tax clearance certificate.
+Use tax is due on original registration/transfer of vehicles/vessels purchased from someone other than a licensed California dealer, manufacturer, or dismantler (these entities collect tax), unless exempt (eligible family transfers) from payment of use tax or the California Department of Tax and Fee Administration (CDTFA), formerly known as the California State Board of Equalization (BOE), issues a use tax clearance certificate.
 Use tax rates vary (same as sales tax) based on the owner's county/city of residence (not where purchased).
+The state, county, and/or city taxes are combined to determine the total sales/use tax rate due.
+For complete state, county, and city sales/use tax rate information, visit the CDTFA website at www.cdtfa.ca.gov and click on Tax & Fee Rates.
 If a vehicle is brought to California within 12 months of purchase, use tax may be due.
 If you paid sales/use tax to another state, you may receive credit toward California use tax not to exceed the California tax.
-For information, contact BOE at www.boe.ca.gov or 1-800-400-7115.
+For information, contact CDTFA at www.cdtfa.ca.gov or 1-800-400-7115.

 Vehicle License Fee (VLF) (.65% of value)

 Most vehicles are assessed a VLF, in lieu of property tax, based on the purchase price/value when acquired and funds go to cities/counties.
-VLF decreases for the first 11 renewal years (18 for park trailers) or until the vehicle is transferred (except certain family transfers, see FAQS at www.dmv.ca.gov/faq/faq_vlf.htm).
-VLF exemption is available for disabled veterans with a 100 percent service-related disability rating, California Indian tribes/tribal members, federally-recognized Indian tribes (CVC §9104.5 and CR&TC §10781.1), specialized transportation vehicles, nonresident military personnel stationed in California, and their nonresident spouses.
-Historical Vehicle/Horseless Carriage License Plate (CVC §5004) VLF is $2.
+VLF decreases for the first 11 renewal years (18 for park trailers) or until the vehicle is transferred (except certain family transfers, see FAQs.
+VLF exemption is available for disabled veterans with a 100 percent service-related disability rating, California Indian tribes/tribal members, federally-recognized Indian tribes (CVC §9104.5 and CRTC §10781.1), specialized transportation vehicles, nonresident military personnel stationed in California, and their nonresident spouses.
+Historical Vehicle/Horseless Carriage License Plates (CVC §5004) VLF is $2.

 VLF is the only part of registration you may deduct on your income tax.
 For details on how VLF is used, contact your city/county government.